amerfarooq/articles/README.md

 <details>
    <summary> <b>Designing Whatsapp </b></summary>

-> Talks about the the high level design of Whatsapp.
-Describes two main services: a chat service which forwards messages to recipients that are online and a transient service which stores messages for users that are offline.
-At the heart of both services are chat servers which maintain connections with the users and forward and fetch messages for them.
-Also talks about how images are shared as well as several client-server communication models such as short-polling, long-polling and web sockets.
-Apart from that, there is also mention of how the “Last seen” feature is implemented.
+> There are two microservices at the heart of Whatsapp: the chat service and the transient service.
+The chat service is responsible for messages sent by active users.
+The service first checks if the recipient is online or not and if they are, forwards the message directly to the user.
+Otherwise, the message will be handled by the transient service which is responsible for storing the messages (text or image) sent to offline users.
+When the recipient comes online, the service will forward the message to them.
+Media such as images or videos are uploaded to a file server and then served to the sender and receiver.
+Transfer of data between a user and the server occurs over web-sockets which offer a two-way communication channel.
+Clients also send heartbeats to the server over this channel which tells Whatsapp whenever a user was last active for their “Last seen at” feature.
 > [Read the article](http://highscalability.com/blog/2022/1/3/designing-whatsapp.html)

 </details>